NMBU-Data-Science/RENT/docs/quickstart.rst

 Testing
 -------

-The correctness of the results may checked using the test provided in the `tests`_ folder.
+The correctness of the results may be checked using the test provided in the `tests`_ folder.

 .. _tests: https://github.com/NMBU-Data-Science/RENT/tree/master/tests